Quality Assurance Agency for Higher Education: The Quality Code

 In Scotland the levels are different, being part of the Scottish Credit and Qualifications Framework).
 Wales also has an integrated academic credit and qualifications framework, while England has a separate credit framework maintained by QAA.

 Higher education providers use the Quality Code, in conjunction with their own internal policies and other guidance, to design the programmes of study that lead to their higher education awards (including academic degrees).
 QAA reviewers use it to check that expectations are met when they conduct a review.

 Other guidance

 QAA provides other guidance to supplement the Quality Code (but which unlike the Quality Code is advisory rather than mandatory).
 The Quality Code is supported by advice and guidance, divided into twelve Themes.
 The Higher Education Credit Framework for England (see previous note) enables providers to allocate a credit tariff to courses and modules.
 Other guidance documents help universities and colleges to address particular student needs, such as learning about sustainable practices or enterprise and entrepreneurship, or they inform the public and students about the higher education experience, for example the balance between self-directed and structured learning.

-QAA conducts or sponsors research projects and consultation events relating to quality in UK higher education and publishes guidance on topical issues.
+QAA conducts or sponsors research projects and consultation events relating to quality in United Kingdom higher education and publishes guidance on topical issues.
 It also publishes analysis of the collective findings of its reports to identify emergent trends.